ibm-cloud-docs/BlockStorage/faqs.md

 ## Can more throughput be achieved by using a faster Ethernet connection?
 {: faq}

-Throughput limits are set at a per-LUN level so using a faster Ethernet connection doesn't increase that set limit.
+There are limits set at the LUN level and a faster Ethernet connection doesn't increase that limit.
 However, with a slower Ethernet connection, your bandwidth can be a potential bottleneck.

 ## Do firewalls and security groups impact performance?
 {: #isolatedstoragetraffic}